Breast Lift (Mastopexy) in New York City

 Dr. Shridharani rarely uses drains during breast surgery.
 It is a rare occasion to have to use drains during a breast lift surgery; drains are usually only needed when a large volume of tissue is removed from the breast or the breast lift is considered a complex mastopexy.
 Dr. Shridharani will be sure to review this with you during your breast lift consultation at LUXURGERY.

 In plastic surgery we use a classification system to grade the level of breast ptosis or droopiness.
-Grade I is when the areola is at the level of in the infra-mammary crease and above the contour of the gland.
+In Grade I, the areola is at the level of in the infra-mammary crease and above the contour of the gland.
 Grade II is when the areola is below the infra-mammary crease and above the contour of the gland.
 Grade III is when areola below the infra-mammary crease and below the contour of the gland.
 Pseudoptosis is when the areola is above the infra-mammary crease but there is loose skin due to hypoplasia.